FREE SHIPPING on orders over $75 International: over $250

 Gong Fu Tea Ceremony Steps

-Make sure it is decluttered and fairly flat to keep the tea from spilling.
+Ensure it is free of clutter and relatively flat to prevent tea from spilling.

 For everyone, this will be their own tea spot.